 Implementation is the last step in the process.
 Students prepare for the job interview or complete applications to graduate school.
 This process involves practice interviewing, networking and revising resumes and cover letters.

 It is not uncommon for students to feel uncertain about any or all of the steps described above.
-The Career Center career counseling and internship advising team is here to support students every step of the way.
+The Career Center career advising and internship advising team is here to support students every step of the way.
 Simply schedule a one-on-one appointment using the scheduling tool in connectSC Monday through Friday from 8:30 am – 5:00 pm.
 We also offer drop-in advising services from 12:00 p.m. to 3:00 p.m.
 Monday through Friday in Student Union Suite 110.